-

 Massage produces a greater feeling of well-being and confidence

 within the individual.
-Can help ease depression.
+It can help ease depression.

 -